LagrangianPoint/404-Error-Checker-Python/README.md

 For a very long list of URLs, this could take a lot of time.

 ## Future
-In the future I plan refactor this script to make it multithreaded, so a large list of urls can get checked faster.
+- In the future I plan refactor this script to make it multithreaded, so a large list of urls can get checked faster.
+- I'm open to suggestion.